Felix-Cau/MovieBooking/README.md

 Vite – Simplifies the initialization and creation of the web application.

-Bootstrap - I choose to use Bootstrap to get a clean looking navbar even though it wasn't requiered for the assignment.
+Bootstrap - I chose to use Bootstrap to get a clean looking navbar even though it wasn't requiered for the assignment.

 ## Purpose